ziadgghanem/notebook/algebraic_topology.md

 Fundamental Group
 Let $$X$$ be a topological space, we define a path in our space with a continous map $$\alpha: I \rightarrow X.$$

-{% sidenote note rendered at: this is a note %}
+{% 'sidenote' note rendered at: this is a note %}

 <label for="mn-demo" class="margin-toggle">&#8853;</label>
 <input type="checkbox" id="mn-demo" class="margin-toggle"/>